FoxoTech/methylprep/docs/methylprep_tutorial.md

 INFO:methylprep.processing.pipeline:[!]
 Exported results (csv) to: {'docs/example_data/GSE69852/9247377093/9247377093_R02C01_processed.csv', 'docs/example_data/GSE69852/9247377085/9247377085_R04C02_processed.csv'}
 ```

-To perform quality control using **methQC** however, a `pandas` data frame where the rows contain different probes and the columns represent each of the samples is required; either beta or M values are stored for each probe/sample pair.
+To perform quality control using **methylprep** however, a `pandas` data frame where the rows contain different probes and the columns represent each of the samples is required; either beta or M values are stored for each probe/sample pair.
 To obtain this data frame, the user adds either a `--betas` or `--m_value` argument to `process`.

 ```bash
 $ python3 -m methylprep -v process -d "docs/example_data/GSE69852/" --betas